Rivington: Lever Park

-Two pillars commemorating the gift of Leverhulme mark the entry to the area named Lever park and are located at the junction of Scholes Bank and Lever Park Avenue, Horwich, inscribed with the words “William Hesketh Lever 1st Viscount Leverhulme.
+Two pillars commemorating the gift of Leverhulme mark the entry to the area named Lever Park and are located at the junction of Scholes Bank and Lever Park Avenue, Horwich, inscribed with the words "William Hesketh Lever 1st Viscount Leverhulme.
 Lever Park the gift of William Hesketh Lever 1st Viscount Leverhulme born at 6 Wood Street, Bolton, September 19, 1851 died at Hampstead, London, May 7, 1925.
-For the benefit of the citizens of his native town and neighbourhood by act of parliament in 1902 the ownership and care of the park were vested in the Corporation of the City of Liverpool”.
+For the benefit of the citizens of his native town and neighbourhood by act of parliament in 1902 the ownership and care of the park were vested in the Corporation of the City of Liverpool".
 The park opened in 1904 and retains its tree-lined avenues and a network of footpaths.
 A dedication ceremony took place to dedicate the park to the people of Bolton on 10 October 1911.

-The park was at its peak until Leverhulmes death in 1925, after which everything including buildings, Rivington Hall Museum contents, Leverhulmes Bungalow and contents including fine art, furniture, antiques, Rivington Hall Zoo animals and even the ducks and pigeons were sold by auction.
+The park was at its peak until Leverhulme's death in 1925, after which everything including buildings, Rivington Hall Museum contents, Leverhulme's Bungalow and contents including fine art, furniture, antiques, Rivington Hall Zoo animals and even the ducks and pigeons were sold by auction.
 The work on the replica castle stopped.
-The park was a staging post for troops in the second world war and its barns and adjacent land used to store and produce foods.
-The park suffered significant neglect in this period, the hall became a derelict building with broken windows, it was saved and remains an attraction after Salmon catering agreed a lease.
+The park was a staging post for troops in the Second World War and its barns and adjacent land used to store and produce foods.
+The park suffered significant neglect in this period, the hall became a derelict building with broken windows.
+However it was saved and remains an attraction after Salmon Catering agreed a lease.

-Today Lever Park consists of avenues of woodland with bridleways and footpaths converging on a replica castle, the routes are former roads which are in disrepair, the main access route for vehicles is Rivington Lane and has limited car parking.
-There are two converted barns which trade as tearooms serving food and drinks and Rivington Pike Tower is a landmark on the hill.
-The valley area gives good vantage points to enjoy the lower Rivington reservoir, the hill is popular with hikers and mountain bike enthusiasts.
-There are boating facilities at the Anderton Center, a Go Ape operates adjacent to the Great House Barn with toilets nearby.
+Today Lever Park consists of avenues of woodland with bridleways and footpaths converging on a replica castle.
+The routes are former roads which are in disrepair while the main access route for vehicles is Rivington Lane and has limited car parking.
+There are two converted barns which trade as tea rooms serving food and drinks and Rivington Pike Tower is a landmark on the hill.
+The valley area gives good vantage points to enjoy the lower Rivington reservoir and the hill is popular with hikers and mountain bike enthusiasts.
+There are boating facilities at the Anderton Centre and a Go Ape operates adjacent to the Great House Barn with toilets nearby.
 The area is popular with a variety of user groups including ramblers, cyclists, horse riders, motorcyclists, young and old and families wishing to enjoy the countryside.